Jair Bolsonaro: Presidential campaign (2018)

-Stabbing attack during campaign
+Attempted assassination

 Bolsonaro was stabbed in the abdomen on 6 September 2018 while campaigning and interacting with supporters in Juiz de Fora, Minas Gerais.
 At first, his son Flávio Bolsonaro stated that his father's wounds were only superficial and he was recovering in the hospital, but he later said the wounds seemed worse than initially thought and his father most likely would not be able to start campaigning personally before the end of the first round.
-He tweeted about his father's condition, explaining that the perforation had reached parts of the liver, lung, and intestine.
+He posted on Twitter about his father's condition, explaining that the perforation had reached parts of the liver, lung, and intestine.
 He also said that Bolsonaro had lost a large amount of blood, arriving at the hospital with severe hypotension (his blood pressure was 10/3, equivalent to 100/30 mmHg), but that he had since stabilized.
-The attack was condemned by most of the other candidates in the presidential race, and by then president Michel Temer.
+The attack was condemned by most of the other candidates in the presidential race, and by President Michel Temer.
 The day after the attack, Bolsonaro was transferred to the Albert Einstein Israelite Hospital in São Paulo, after a request from his family.
 According to the doctors, he was in an "extremely stable" condition.

 Police arrested the attacker and identified him as Adélio Bispo de Oliveira, who, according to security agents, claimed he was on "a mission from God".
 He had been a member of the Socialism and Liberty Party from 2007 to 2014.
 His social media posts included political criticisms of both Bolsonaro and Temer.
 But an initial Federal Police investigation concluded that Adélio had no help from political organizations and acted alone.
 A medical report produced for a second investigation concluded that Bispo is mentally disturbed, having a "permanent paranoid delusional disorder" which, according to Brazilian law, prevents him from being considered legally liable for his actions.
-In a May 2019 decision, the Federal Court found Bispo not liable.
+In a May 2019 decision the Federal Court found Bispo not liable.
 Bolsonaro did not appeal the decision.

 On 29 September, a month after the attack, Bolsonaro was released from the hospital and returned to his home in Rio de Janeiro.
 His condition prevented him from returning to the campaign trail for the remainder of the first round of the presidential election.
 The first federal police investigation into the attack concluded that the attacker acted alone, but the investigation "leaves out many issues".
-Bolsonaro said he did not observe "any effort by former minister Sergio Moro to resolve the matter."
+Bolsonaro said he did not observe "any effort by [the] former minister Sergio Moro to resolve the matter".
 Joaquim de Carvalho has said that the police left out of their investigation the search for information by a mastermind of the attack or even a self-attack.
 For this, expert medical examination of Bolsonaro and review of the medical records would be needed.